The Centenary Prizes are awarded to outstanding chemists, who are also exceptional communicators, from overseas to give lectures in the British Isles.

 To make a nomination, please use our online nominations system to submit the following information:

 - Your name, contact details, and membership number (please contact the RSC membership team if you do not know your membership details).
 Your RSC membership must be confirmed at the point of nomination – it is not sufficient to have a membership application in process.
 The identity of nominators is not made known to our judging panels.
+The RSC reserves the right to amend nominations if necessary to ensure the anonymity of the nominator.

 - Your nominee’s name and contact details.